-The commercial case demonstrates that the scheme is commercially viable and will be taken forward using a procurement strategy to engage the market to deliver the scheme.
+The Commercial Case demonstrates that the scheme is commercially viable and will be taken forward using a procurement strategy to engage the market to deliver the scheme.
 The A51 Tarvin-Chester Improvements Scheme meets a number of strategic objectives and outcomes within available funding and at low risk.

-As this is an OJEU level scheme key procurement options are either:
+As this is an OJEU level scheme key procurement options were either:

 - Open Tender,

 - Restricted Tender or

-- An approved Framework that CWaC can utilise.
+- An approved Framework that CWAC can utilise.